-Below is a collection of technical tools (tech-tools), information and links for hands-on self-publishing authors (as opposed to self-publishing authors who are purchasing a large package of services from a self-publishing company).
+Below you will find a collection of tech tools (technical tools) and links for hands-on self-publishing indie authors (as opposed to authors who have purchased a package of services from one self-publishing company).

-Barcode are needed if you want to sell a print book in stores with bar-scanning system.
+Barcodes are needed if you want to sell a print book in stores with bar-scanning system.
 ISBNs are built into barcodes to make them scannable (stores can also type in the ISBN).
 Some people get their barcodes from graphic designers.
-However you can get a good quality barcode from this barcode generator website www.terryburton.co.uk for a donation.
+However, you can get a good quality barcode from this barcode generator website www.terryburton.co.uk for a donation.

 QR Codes are those black and white pixelated squares that you sometimes see on posters, signs and other places.
 By scanning the code with an app on your mobile phone, it will take you to a particular website.
-Back around 2010, it seemed like QR codes might become widely used.
-Now, however, they are regarded as being an outdated fad (except in China, where QR codes are widely used).
+A few years ago it seemed QR codes would be popular.
+Now, however, they are often regarded as an outdated fad (except in China, where QR codes are widely used).

-So it is up to you to decide if you want to include QR codes in your book or promotional material.
+So it is up to you to decide if you want to include QR codes in your book and promotional material.
 If you do, here is a QR Code Generators List

-However, before you buy a domain name, read this author blog full of good tips.
-Also to keep in mind: do not accidentally let your domain name expire or it may be extremely costly to get back.
+Before buying your domain name, read this author blog full of good tips.
+Also, make sure you don’t accidentally let your domain name expire.
+It may be extremely costly to get back.
 To avoid this, when you buy a domain name, it is safer to set it to auto-renew.
-But be aware, some companies will auto-renew for the same number of years that you first purchased (e.g. if you buy your domain name for 5 years, it will auto-renew for another 5 and you might see a big charge on your credit card that you weren’t expecting).
+But beware, some companies will auto-renew for the same number of years as you first purchased it (e.g. if you buy your domain name for 5 years, it will auto-renew for another 5 and you might see a big charge on your credit card that you weren’t expecting).

 Shorten and customize your book’s URL